 MAX-ACCESS not-accessible

-STATUS current
+STATUS deprecated

 DESCRIPTION

+"Deprecated because WEP has been removed from IEEE 802.11.

-"Conceptual table for WEP default keys.
+Conceptual table for WEP default keys.
 This table contains the four WEP default secret key values corresponding to the four possible Key ID values.
 The WEP default secret keys are logically WRITE-ONLY.
 Attempts to read the entries in this table return unsuccessful status and values of null or 0.
 The default value of each WEP default key is null."

 ::= { dot11smt 3 }